Operator learning for models of tear film breakup: Discussion

-On experimental data, the PDE-trained models predict much less thinning on average than either of the ODE-based predictors do over a wide range of evaporation rates.
+On experimental data, the PDE-trained learners predict much less thinning on average than either of the ODE-based predictors do over a wide range of evaporation rates.
 This suggests a fundamental difference between the ODE and PDE models of the phenomenon.
 While the PDE predictions have even fewer cases than the ODE learners of osmolarity remaining very close to 1, they do make more predictions between 1.25 and 1.75 and thus are distributed more like the inverse problem reference results.
+It might be informative to compare PDE operator learning to traditional inverse-problem methods for the same PDE on the data, but that project is beyond the scope of this study.

-It is plausible that PDE-trained models would perform better, at least on synthetic data, if the training data included information from more than a single location per observation.
+It is plausible that PDE-trained learners would perform better if the training data and observations included information from more than a single location on the cornea.
 This would substantially increase the size of inputs and outputs to the learners, increasing training times.
 We also note that the learners in this work have no constraints from physics or dynamics other than what is implied by the training data.
-Methods that can incorporate such information, such as physics-informed neural nets~\cite{CuomoScientificMachine2022,LiPhysicsInformedNeural2023}, neural ODEs~\cite{ChenNeuralOrdinary2019,KidgerNeuralDifferential2022}, and universal differential equations~\cite{RackauckasUniversalDifferential2020} might be expected to perform better.
+Methods that can incorporate such information, such as physics-informed neural nets~\citep{CuomoScientificMachine2022,LiPhysicsInformedNeural2023}, neural ODEs~\citep{ChenNeuralOrdinary2019,KidgerNeuralDifferential2022}, and universal differential equations~\citep{RackauckasUniversalDifferential2020} might be expected to perform better.
+Finally, models and experimental observations that included additional variables might show better results.
+In particular, thermal imaging is experimentally practical and could give a strong signal through evaporative cooling that is independent of flow.

 \textbf{Conflict of Interest}.
 The authors declare no competing interests.